ethereum-optimism/optimism/README.md

 The `master` branch contains the code for our latest "stable" releases.
 Updates from `master` always come from the `develop` branch.
-We only ever update the `master` branch after code within the `develop` branch has been successfully deployed to the Optimistic Ethereum mainnet.
+We only ever update the `master` branch when we intend to deploy code within the `develop` to the Optimistic Ethereum mainnet.
-Our update process typically takes the form of a forced push of the `develop` branch into the `master` branch.
+Our update process takes the form of a PR merging the `develop` branch into the `master` branch.

 ### The `develop` branch